nnirror/facet/README.md

 ### Special operators

 - **every** ( _times_ )
-	- It's possible to specify an optional prefix to any block of Facet commands which will cause the block to re-evaluate at whatever frequency is specified.
-So for example:
+	- It's possible to specify an optional prefix to any block of Facet commands which will cause the block to re-evaluate at whatever frequency is specified.  **Note: the global transport must be enabled in Max for every() commands to run in the Browser, since they receive bangs from Max at whatever tempo is specified. **So for example:

 ```
 every(4) lp cutoff noise[1].gain(3000);